 Depending on the advice you need, it could be available for free.
 Some of the sources of free advice listed below can give you initial advice before helping you decide what to do.
 Others may be able to help with more complex cases and even represent you at a tribunal.

 Citizens Advice offers free advice on a wide range of issues, including benefits, housing or employment problems.
 They can provide advice over the phone or in person at one of their offices.
 Visit the Citizens Advice website to find your local Citizens Advice and get advice about your consumer rights.

 Law centres offer free legal advice in their centres across the country.
 They cover topics such as benefits, employment, housing, immigration and asylum, discrimination, and debt.
 To find your local centre, visit the Law Centres Network website.

-Trade unions: if you’re a member of a trade union, you may be able to get free legal advice through them, not just about employment-related issues.
-Contact them to find out what they offer.
+If you’re a member of a trade union, you may be able to get free legal advice through them, not just about employment-related issues.
+Contact your union rep to find out what they offer.